Departmental Council of Mayotte

 The Departmental Council of Mayotte (Conseil départemental de Mayotte) is the local authority overseeing the Department of Mayotte.
 The legislative branch is composed of the council itself acting as a deliberative assembly, while the executive is composed of the President of the Council and their Vice-Presidents.
 The members of the council, known as Departmental Councillors and 26 in number, are directly elected for a 6-year term in single seat constituencies; half of the seats are renewed every 3 years.
+It also exercises the responsibilities of a regional council.

-Mayotte became an overseas department and an overseas region in 2011, ending its previous unique transitional status of departmental collectivity.
+Mayotte became an overseas department and region and a single territorial collectivity in 2011, ending its previous unique transitional status of departmental collectivity.
 Until March 2015 the assembly of a department of France was known as a General Council (Conseil Général).

 Structure

 Plenary assembly

 The council gathers in assembly at least once per trimester.
 All debates and archives are public; however, the president or 5 members can ask for a session to be private regarding a certain matter.